 Compensation for members of the Executive Board is aligned with company strategy and shareholders' interests.
 The Short-Term Bonus payout is determined by the degree of achievement of a number of objectives aligned to annual business plans.
 Long-Term Incentives are provided in the form of share-based instruments, therefore ensuring alignment with shareholders' interests.
-In 2016, the main Long-Term Incentive instrument was the Performance Share Unit Plan (PSUP), following the discontinuation of the Restricted Stock Unit Plan (RSUP).
-PSUs have a vesting period of three years, with a further holding period of two years, leading to a total restriction period of five years.
-Their alignment with shareholder interests is reinforced through pay-outs being tied to underlying Earnings per Share (EPS) growth and relative Total Shareholder Return (TSR) performance.
+In 2018, the main Long-Term Incentive instrument was the Performance Share Unit Plan (PSUP).
+PSUs have a vesting period of three years, with a further holding period of two years for Executive Board members, leading to a total restriction period of five years.
+Their alignment with shareholder interests is reinforced through pay-outs being tied to underlying Earnings per Share (EPS) growth, relative Total Shareholder Return (TSR) performance and Return on Invested Capital (ROIC).